wwydmanski/rl_tennis/Report.md

 1. Incorporating the idea stating that "the bigger minibatch, the bigger the learning rate should be"

 ## Improvements ideas
-Introducing parameter noise could be a great improvement to quality of learning
+Introducing parameter noise could be a great improvement to quality of learning, as well as using prioritised experience buffer.